The Birth Nurses

 Certified Birth Doula

-When I'm not working as a nurse, a doula, or working on Northwest Iowa Birth Nurse I spend time with my husband and friends.
-I enjoy quality time grilling with my husband, reading thrillers, and the occasional shopping spree.
+When I'm not working as a nurse, a doula, or working on Northwest Iowa Birth Nurse I enjoy spending my time with my husband, family, and friends, reading, and spending time in the sunshine.

 I feel it is a true honor to be invited into a birth space as it is so intimate and sacred.
 I have big dreams and goals for the future if Northwest Iowa Birth Nurse to provide woman with the tools to feel confident, educated, supported, and empowered throughout pregnancy, birth, and postpartum.